project-codeflare/rayvens/docs/connectors.md

 Outputs a message to a Slack channel provided by the user.
 It supports the following fields:
 - `channel` the output channel name
-- `webhookUrl` the webhook URL belonging to the channel to which the message is being sent
+- `webhook_url` the webhook URL belonging to the channel to which the message is being sent

 ### `kind="kafka-sink"`